|Dates:||June 29 – July 19|

 - Watch the Sun Rise at the World-Renowned Taj Mahal

-- Teach English to Eager School Children in a Remote Himalayan Village
+- Teach English and Build Playgrounds for Eager School Children in a Remote Himalayan Village

 - 40 Hours of Community Service